List of Mercedes-Benz transmissions

-Daimler AG (today: Mercedes-Benz Group AG) is a German car manufacturing company.
+Mercedes-Benz is a German automotive brand that was formed with the merger of Benz & Cie., the world's oldest car company, and Daimler Motoren Gesellschaft in 1926.
+It is part of the Mercedes-Benz Group AG, a German car manufacturing company.
 It manufactures its own automobile transmissions and only purchases from suppliers in individual cases.
 They may be used in passenger cars and SUVs, or light commercial vehicles such as vans and light trucks.

 Basically there are two types of motor vehicle transmissions: